CodeYourFuture/syllabus/docs/js-core-3/week-1/lesson.md

 `no-redeclare` will warn you if you redeclare an existing variable `no-undef` will warn you if you try to use an undeclared variable or function

 You can see all rules and their explanations at [https://eslint.org/docs/rules/](https://eslint.org/docs/rules/).
-Many of them not make sense to you (they don't to me), but it can be a handy reference and over time your use and understanding of them will improve and increase.
+Many of them may not make sense to you (they don't to me), but it can be a handy reference and over time your use and understanding of them will improve and increase.

 :::note Exercise